brettaochs/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Use dplyr summarize function to calculate the average steps per day without removing NA values.
+Use the dplyr summarize function to calculate average steps per day without removing "NA"" values.
 Then use ggplot2 histogram to plot frequencies of steps per day counts.
-NAs were removed from mean and median calculations.
+"NA"s were removed from mean and median calculations plotted on graph and called out in text below.

 ```r